pragma-/Plang/README.md

 </details>

 ## Running Plang
+### Command-line
+You may use the [`plang`](script/plang) script to interpret Plang scripts.
+Currently, it strictly reads from standard input.

+To interpret a file:

+    $ script/plang < examples/closures.plang
+     1 2 3 1 4 2

+To interpret a string:

+    $ script/plang <<< '1 + 2'
+     3

+You may set the `DEBUG` environment variable to certain values to enable various debugging output.
+[Read more.](doc/README.md#debug-environment-variable)

 ### REPL
 The [`plang_repl`](script/plang_repl) script can be used to start a REPL session.
 It is strongly recommend to use the `rlwrap` command-line utility for command history.